 3. In the event the employee disagrees with the reallocation decision of the Employer, the employee may appeal the Employer’s decision to the OFM State Human Resources, in writing and with a copy to Human Resource Services, within thirty (30) calendar days of being provided the results of a position review or the notice of reallocation.
 The Director will then make a written determination, which will be provided to the employee.

 4. In accordance with the provisions of WAC 357-52, the employee or the Employer may appeal the determination of the Director to the Washington Personnel Resources Board, within thirty (30) calendar days of being provided the written decision of the Director.
 The board will render a decision which will be final and binding.
+Director review determinations will be sent to DRD@wfse.org.

 5. The effective date of a reallocation resulting from an employee request for a position review is the date the request was filed with Human Resource Services.